top of page

 Vienna

 Viola Stifter - is an architect based in Vienna, raised in a former Vineyard on the gentle rolling Upper Austrian hills and swayed by the coastal scenery of the Veneto.
-She graduated in architecture under William Alsop in 2001 and gained her Master in Exhibition and Cultural Communication Management at the University of Applied Arts Vienna in 2004.

 Vine